Skip to Content

 Prepare for Emergencies

 It is easier to keep our pets safe from the dangers of decorations and foods during the holidays rather than coping with an emergency.
-However, a pet owner should prepare ahead of time by having your veterinarian’s telephone number ready on your smartphone along with the address of a nearby animal hospital.
+However, a pet owner should prepare ahead of time by having their veterinarian’s telephone number and the pet poison control number ready on your smartphone along with the address of a nearby animal hospital.

 Now for some lighter fare, check out some cute Easter chihuahuas in our Easter Chihuahua Gallery.